What's wrong with In Vitro Fertilization (IVF)?

 • Every biologist agrees that life begins at conception.

 • 24 out of 25 human beings conceived using IVF die.
-The IVF industry boasts a 40% rate "success" rate, but they consider it a "success" if one baby survives.
+The IVF industry boasts a 40% "success" rate, but they consider it a "success" if one baby survives.
 If 24 people die in a bus crash and one survives, we wouldn't call that a "success".
 IVF practitioners usually do 2 or 3 implantations of several humans each cycle, which brings down the survival rate to about 4% for each baby conceived.

 • Many babies are frozen and later thawed, which has a survival rate lower than the slave ships from Africa in the 1600's.